-In this guide, I’m going to look at good beginner ukuleles that fall within the $50 to $100 price range, which I feel is a good budget for an entry-level uke.
+What’s the best beginner ukulele?
+In this guide, I’m going to look at great entry-level ukes that mostly fall within the $50 to $100 price range.

 Kala is one of the best-known brands when it comes to beginner ukuleles.
 As part of their popular KA-15 series, the KA-15C offers solid tone and playability at a reasonable price.

 I’ve also been really impressed with Donner DUC-1 and Lohanu LU-C ukes.
-I didn’t know anything these models when I purchased them from Amazon (except what I read in the reviews) so I was pleasantly surprised when they turned out to be nicely made instruments with great tone.
+I didn’t know anything these models when I purchased them from Amazon except what I read in the reviews, but I was pleasantly surprised.

 Amazon Top Sellers: Lohanu Ukuleles